 Read more on the Top 7 Top Religious Sites and Cities in Iran

 Just by glazing through photographs of Iranian people, one can easily see the large diversity of ethnic make up in the country.
 Iran also has one of the largest refugee populations with approximately 1 million people (mainly from Iraq and Afghanistan).

-The majority of Iranians belong to the Persian ethnic group which constitute over 60% of the population today.
+The majority of Iranians belong to the Persian ethnic group which constitutes over 60% of the population today.
 Those belonging to the Persian ethnic groups speak the native western dialect of Persia known as “Farsi” today.

-Azeri Turkics are those who speak the Azerbaijani language as their native language.
-Most of them are concentrated in the northwest Iran in the Azerbaijan provinces of East Azerbaijan, West Azerbaijan, Ardabil, and Zanjan.
+Azeri Turks are those who speak the Azerbaijani language as their native language.
+Most of them are concentrated in northwest Iran in the Azerbaijan provinces of East Azerbaijan, West Azerbaijan, Ardabil, and Zanjan.
 The current supreme leader of Iran, Sayyid Ali Hosseini Khamenei, is known to be half Azeri.
 About 20% of Iranians today identify as Azeris.